girardinsamuel/masonite-inertia/README.md

 This repo contains the Masonite server-side adapter for [Inertia.js](https://inertiajs.com/).
 You can find the legacy Inertia PingCRM demo with Masonite here [demo (WIP)](https://github.com/girardinsamuel/pingcrm-masonite).

-This package will be soon compatible with both Masonite 2.X and Masonite 3.X.
+This package is compatible with both Masonite 2.X and Masonite 3.X [see below](#installation).

 ## Features